 Skip to Content

-Delicious, soft and chewy homemade chocolate & pecan brownies are a simple bake for baking with kids and one that will satisfy any chocolate craving.
+Delicious, soft and chewy homemade chocolate & pecan brownies are a simple bake for baking with kids, and one that will satisfy any chocolate craving.
 Crispy on top and molten and chewy inside with a great crunch from the pecan nuts.
+This is the best chocolate brownie recipe.

-Chocolate pecan brownies are a quick and regular bake in our house.
-My kids love these homemade chocolate brownies, they are a simple bake and even better, they are able to bake them without my help.
+This easy chocolate pecan brownie recipe is quick and a regular bake in my kitchen.
+My kids love these homemade chocolate brownies, they are a simple bake so they are able to bake them without my help.

+This chocolate brownie recipe does not take too long to prepare, doesn’t have any complicated steps.
 This is my go to recipe for easy chocolate brownies, the one I use when I need to produce baking quickly!
+The also go down very well at coffee mornings and bake sales.

 I’ve baked these homemade chocolate brownies for years, sometimes with nuts, sometimes without.
 So if you prefer a nut free chocolate brownie, simply leave the pecans out.